renzoscriber/codepens/README.md

-# codepens
+# 💄 Codepen
-Codepens I Like
+To get practice with GitHub, I'm making a repository of codepens that I like.